 You only desire to increase your home value.
 Conduct thorough market research and ensure that the pool will enhance your home value.
 Some home buyers may not know what added costs that come with a swimming pool.

 Ultimately, pool financing has the potential of increasing your home value.
-However, calculate all the anticipated costs and see what you can afford before applying for a pool loan.
+However, research different pool loan rates and calculate your pool loan payments as well as all the anticipated costs to see what you can afford before applying for a pool loan.